-Join the Center on Global Energy Policy for a presentation and discussion of the IEA's report "Oil 2018 – Analysis and Forecasts to 2023" with Neil Atkinson, IEA’s Head of the Oil Industry & Markets Division.
+The Center on Global Energy Policy hosted a presentation and discussion of the IEA's report "Oil 2018 – Analysis and Forecasts to 2023" with Neil Atkinson, IEA’s Head of the Oil Industry & Markets Division.
 Oil 2018 is the IEA’s annual five-year forecast of global oil demand, supply refining, and trade.

 Global oil demand growth remains healthy driven by developing countries in Asia, even as oil consumption growth slows down in China thanks to new environmental policies designed to curb air pollution.
 Strong growth in petrochemicals demand globally is another key area of growth.

 Upstream investments have not rebounded from the historic two-year decline seen in 2015-2016 except in the United States which dominates the supply growth story.
 Meanwhile, there is uncertainty over the longer-term prospects of the successful OPEC and non-OPEC market management policy.

 These strands set the scene for Oil 2018’s analysis of the market, which examines a wide range of other important issues and uncertainties, including: